Behind the Scenes

 Why is the Palace important?

-The palace is the former home of the Bishops’ of Lincoln, which was occupied between the 12th and 17th centuries.
-It served as the centre of power for the largest diocese in medieval England for nearly five hundred years.
+The palace is the former home of the bishops of Lincoln, which was occupied between the 12th and 17th centuries.
+It served as the centre of power for the largest diocese in medieval England for nearly 500 years.
 The administrative centre of the largest diocese in medieval England, stretching from the Humber to the Thames, its architecture reflected enormous power and wealth.
 During the Civil War in the 1640s, the palace suffered major damage.
-The damage from the Civil War along with being exposed to the elements for centuries has resulted in its porous limestone deteriorating.
+The damage from the Civil War, along with being exposed to the elements for centuries, has caused the porous limestone to deteriorate.

 The palace is in an exposed location and is not protected by a roof.
 In the winter, trapped water can freeze and fracture the stone.
 Previous conservation attempts have also caused problems.
 In the 1950s, cement-based mortar was used because of its strength.
 However, it is so hard and impervious to water that the historic stonework takes the brunt of any damage.
 The traditional lime-based mortar we use today are much softer and take the brunt of any decay.
 Vegetation growth can also cause problems if not kept in check.
 Plant roots can take hold and grow through the mortar joints damaging the stone.